DuckSyrup/reverse-proxy/README.md

 reverse-proxy
 =============

-Reverse proxy for use in GENI, to allow for multiple web applications to share one public IP.
+Reverse proxy for use in GENI, to allow multiple web applications to share one public IP.